That-Dev-Girl-Archives/jhalabi.com-old/blog/pregnancy/second-trimester.md

 # My Pregnancy Story: The Second Trimester.

-Articles about the second trimester of my pregnancy, late January through early May, 2018.
+Articles about the second trimester of my pregnancy, late January through early May 2018.